Roots and Radishes

 1. Mix dry ingredients.
 In a bowl, whisk together white whole wheat flour, baking soda, ground ginger, ground cinnamon, and salt.

 2. Mix wet ingredients.
-With a hand mixer & separate bowl or a stand mixer, cream the butter, brown sugar, and coconut sugar together at a medium speed until smooth (about two minutes).
+With a hand mixer & separate bowl or a stand mixer, cream the butter, brown sugar, coconut sugar, and molasses together at a medium speed until smooth (about two minutes).
 Add the egg and vanilla, and beat on high to combine (about 30 seconds).
 Scrape down the sides with a rubber spatula as necessary.

 3. Add dry ingredients to wet ingredients.
 Pour the dry ingredients mixture into the bowl of wet ingredients and mix on low speed until just combined.
 This will be a thick dough!